qgis/QGIS-Documentation/docs/training_manual/processing/batch_conversion.rst

 to convert, but if you select more layers, new rows will be added automatically.
 If you want to fill the entries manually, you can add more rows using the :guilabel:`Add row` button.

-We are going to convert all those layers to the ``EPSG:23029 CRS``, so we have to select that CRS in the second field.
+We are going to convert all those layers to the ``EPSG:23029`` CRS, so we have to select that CRS in the second field.
 We want the same on for all rows, but we do not have to do it for every single row.
 Instead, set that CRS for the first row (the one at the top) using the button in the corresponding cell, and then